wires-se/docgen/README.md

    fall back to the default by setting either of the following options:
    * `year:` sets the optional copyright years field, e.g., "2021-2022",
      default: automatically sets current year
-   * `holder`: defaults to the organisation (above), or "Addiva Elektronik AB" if organisation is unset
+   * `holder`: defaults to the organisation (above), or "MoreWires AB" if organisation is unset
  * `numbersections`: optional, if set to `true` the PDF will used numbered sections (this is what most readers expect)
  * `classoption`: optional, used for PDF generation (LaTeX class option)